-FPT_PHP.3 Resistance to physical attack
+FPT\PHP.3 Resistance to physical attack

-Hierarchical to No other components

-FPT_PHP.3.1 The TSF shall resist physical manipulation and physical probing to the TSF by responding automatically such that the TSP is not violated.
+FPT\PHP.3.1 The TSF shall resist physical manipulation and physical probing to the TSF by responding automatically such that the continuously counter physical manipulation and physical probing.

-Dependencies No dependencies

-Refinement The TOE will implement appropriate measures to continuously counter physical manipulation and physical probing.
 Due to the nature of these attacks (especially manipulation) the TOE can by no means detect attacks on all of its elements.
 Therefore, permanent protection against these attacks is required ensuring that the TSP could not be violated at any time.
-Hence, "automatic response" means
+Hence, "automatic response" means here: